Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-The symptoms of leukaemia are like those of other common conditions.
-If you notice any of these symptoms, it doesn't mean you have leukaemia.
-But it's a good idea to see your doctor for a check-up.
+Many common conditions can cause symptoms similar to leukaemia.
+If you notice any symptoms of leukaemia, it's a good idea to see your doctor for a check-up.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.